woodentouch/woodentouch/README.md

 ## Default Credentials

 Spring Security protects backend routes.
-Use the following credentials to sign in at `/login`:
+Use the following credentials to sign in.
+The frontend sends login requests to `/auth/signin`:

 - **Username**: `admin`
 - **Password**: `demo1234`